Naumburg Cathedral Chapter

 Naumburg Cathedral is the landmark of an entire region and is one of the most famous church buildings of the Middle Ages.

-Foundation under the protection of the "new" castle
+Establishment under the protection of the "new" castle

 Around the year 1000, the Ekkehardine Margraves of Meissen built a new castle on a plateau on the eastern bank of the Saale: Nuwenburch.
 In doing so, they not only laid the foundation stone for the further development of the town and monastery of Naumburg, but at the same time placed the young settlement at the centre of a vast dominion that stretched from the Saale to the Oder.

 However, the new place still lacked the appropriate sacral dignity.
 For this reason, the margraves sought to transfer the bishop's seat, which had already been founded in Zeitz about 35 kilometres away in 968, to Naumburg.
 In 1028, with the approval of the Pope and the Emperor and with reference to the constant danger of Slavic raids, the bishop's seat in Zeitz was transferred to the protection of the new castle, a move unprecedented in the history of the Empire.

 In return, the family of the Ekkehardins endowed the new Naumburg diocese with extensive property and thus made possible the construction of the first early Romanesque Naumburg cathedral.
 Due to this unique family endowment, the two margrave brothers Hermann and Ekkehard II and their wives Reglindis and Uta were known throughout the Middle Ages as primi fundatores - the first donors of Naumburg Cathedral. - – revered.
 The Naumburg Master created a unique monument to them with the donor figures in the 13th century.